 We collaborate with like organizations to provide venues for Marshallese community members to share their own stories and causes, whether it is a survivor's account of the impact of nuclear testing, a college student sharing her experiences to encourage her peers to pursue higher education, or an activist sharing information about climate change and encouraging Marshallese youth to act.

 Mapping Aelon Kein Ad: A Brief Marshallese Culture and Language Textbook, 2nd. ed.
 MEI, forthcoming.

 Jessica A. Schwartz, “How the Sea Is Sounded: Remapping Indigenous Soundings in the Marshallese Diaspora,” in Remapping Sound Studies.
 Gavin Steingo and Jim Sykes, editors.
-Duke University Press, forthcoming.
+Duke University Press, 2019.

 Jessica A. Schwartz & April L. Brown, “Challenging Voices: Re-Listening to Marshallese Histories of the Present” in The Oxford Handbook of Voice Studies.
 Nina Eidshiem and Katherine Meizel, editors.
 Oxford University Press, 2018.

 Jessica A. Schwartz, “Marshallese Language and Diaspora,” in Amerasia, Vol 43, No. 1 (2017): 105-135.

 Jessica A. Schwartz, “Matters of Empathy and Nuclear Colonialism: Voices Marked in Marshallese Stories, Songs, and Illustrations,” in Music and Politics (Special Edition on Contemplating Voice).
 J. Martin Daughtry and Clara Latham, editors, Volume X, Issue 2, Summer 2016.